 Option 1 "Information about Screen Modification" provides information about the tasks that are involved in customizing the FSEDIT application.
 This option opens a Help window; the effect is the same as using the HELP command in the FSEDIT Menu window.
-Option 2 "Screen Modification and Field Identification" enables you to redesign the display, to define special fields, and to identify the variable that is associated with each field.
+Option 2 "Screen Modification and Field Identification" enables you to redesign the display, to define special fields, and to identify the redesign the display, to define special fields, and to identify the variable that is associated with each field.
 This option opens the FSEDIT Modify window.
-See "Modifying Screens and Identifying Fields" on page 43 for more information.
+See "Modifying Screens and Identifying Fields" on page 42 for more information.

 Option 3 "Edit Program Statements and Compile" enables you to create and compile a SAS Component Language (SCL) program.
 This option opens the FSEDIT Program window.
 See "Editing, Browsing, and Compiling Program Statements" on page 51 for more information.
 Option 4 "Assign Special Attributes to Fields" enables you to define or change the attributes of variable fields.
 This option opens the FSEDIT Attribute window.
-See "Assigning Special Attributes to Fields" on page 52 for more information.
+See "Assigning Special Attributes to Fields" on page 51 for more information.
 Option 5 "Modification of General Parameters" enables you to define or change the general parameters of your FSEDIT application.
 This option opens the FSEDIT Parms window.
-See "Modifying General Parameters" on page 57 for more information.
+See "Modifying General Parameters" on page 56 for more information.
 Option 6 "Browse Program Statements" enables you to browse an SCL program without compiling it.
 This option opens the FSEDIT Program window.
 See "Editing, Browsing, and Compiling Program Statements" on page 51 for more information.